bodkan/admixr/README.md

 # admixr

-## A set of convenient functions for working with ADMIXTOOLS

 This package makes it possible to perform all the stages of ADMIXTOOLS analysis without leaving R. A typical ADMIXTOOLS workflow usually involves using a combination of `sed`, `awk` and manual editing to